 In 2021, Kyrgyzstan's longstanding border disputes with neighboring Tajikistan escalated into violent clashes, notably around the town of Batken.

-The 6th International Sports Festival Pearl of Kyrgyzstan was held in the Issyk-Kul region from 15 June to 3 July 2022.
+From June 15 to July 3, 2022, the 6th International Sports Festival Pearl of Kyrgyzstan was held in the Issyk-Kul region.

-The XXI International Issyk-Kul Sports Games (SCO + CIS) was held in Baktuu-Dolonotu village (Issyk-Kul) from 9–17 September 2022.
+In September 2022, the XXI International Issyk-Kul Sports Games (SCO + CIS) took place in Baktuu-Dolonotu village (Issyk-Kul).

 After the 2022 sanctions on Russia, several regional supply routes were redirected through Kyrgyzstan, boosting the local economy.

-In 2022, the planned construction of a 523 km China–Kyrgyzstan–Uzbekistan Railway was announced.
+In 2022, the planned construction of a 523 km China–Kyrgyzstan–Uzbekistan Railway was announced as part of China's Belt and Road Initiative.

 Kyrgyzstan demonstrated strong macroeconomic performance between 2022 and 2024.